 They desperately want to become part of their new social world, but don’t exactly know how.

-So instead of roaming the campus, attempting to strike up conversations with those around them, they want to look like they fit in.
+So instead of roaming the campus, attempting to strike up conversations with those around them, they want to look like they already fit in.

 As a result, they remain isolated, never making new friends, making the transition more awkward and difficult.

-Earplugs may make you look hip, but you’re telling everyone you don’t want to be bothered, not interested in socializing.
+Earphones may make you look hip, but you’re telling everyone you don’t want to be bothered, not interested in socializing.

 They find it hard to understand why someone would want to disengage themselves, from opportunities of social interaction.